 |Performance Efficiency||Low Power||Market Flexibility||Functional Safety Reliability||Neural Network Framework Support||Ease of Design||Real-Time Operation||Raw Computing Performance|

 - Visual processing unit, primarily used for imaging and computer vision.
-There are a few variants of these type of solutions in the market addressing markets including drones, robotics and consumer electronics.
+There are a few variants of these type of solutions in the market addressing markets like drones, robotics and consumer electronics.

 - Dynamically reconfigurable processor.
 A new category being used to illustrate the growing requirements for a reconfigurable solution to optimize and address the requirements of operational technology (OT) industry segments as the market begins the adoption of AI inferencing and moves beyond traditional MCUs, MPUs and DSPs.